Seattle Public Schools

 Spring 2024 SBA and WCAS Scores

-Smarter Balanced and WCAS scores from Spring 2024 are now available on the Source.
-Family report PDFs will post to the Source later in the fall.
+Smarter Balanced and WCAS scores from Spring 2024 were previously posted to the Source.

 Please reach out to SBACadmin@seattleschools.org with any questions.